Compute Engine

 interface BoxedExpressionsimplify() Permalink

-Return a simpler form of this expression.
+Return a simpler form of the canonical form of this expression.

 If a custom simplify

-handler is associated with this function definition,
+handler is associated with this function

-it is invoked.
+definition, it is invoked.

 The values assigned to symbols and the assumptions about symbols may be